-Affordability Option 2: Focus on Cash-Flow Issues and Timing
+Focus on Cash-Flow Issues and Timing

-Sometimes the issue is not "how much" but "when".
-It is not only important to identify how much higher education costs and what resources are available to pay.
-To be useful, the timing also has to work-the resources need to be available at the time the bills come due.
 One relatively low-cost area for reform is in helping citizens and institutions align their cash flow so the resources are available when they are needed.
 Possibilities for reform include:

-- Promoting long term savings plans, such as GET / other 529 plans for all income levels so that families don't have to cover their contribution through current income alone - Expanding, clarifying and promoting short-term payment plan options so that students and families have ways to make payments over the course of a year, rather than being faced with a large bill to pay all at once

-- Providing emergency financing, short-term forbearance on outstanding balances, or bridge loans. - Developing clear advice and recommendations for students and families to maximize their federal tax benefits, possibly including ways to receive and use the funds earlier for college expenses.
+- Promoting long term savings plans, such as GET / other 529 plans for all income levels so that families don't have to cover their contribution through current income alone (but do not expect that many of the lowest-income families will save) - Expanding, clarifying and promoting short-term payment plan options so that students and families have ways to make payments over the course of a year, rather than being faced with a large bill to pay all at once - Providing emergency financing, short-term forbearance on outstanding balances, or bridge loans.6 - Developing clear advice and recommendations for students and families to maximize their federal tax benefits, possibly including ways to receive and use the funds earlier for college expenses.